 5. Hit the water.
 Get yourself a reusable water bottle and keep it on your desk.
 Drink at least one full bottle before lunch, and one full one before you go home at the end of the day.

 7. Schedule your weekly fitness on Sunday night.
 Studies show that scheduling what you eat and when and how you exercise is the best way to stick to a healthy lifestyle.
-Write it down!
+So, write it down!